 Incorporation is a state function.
 There is no more important state requirement than ensuring your corporation remains in good standing in its state of incorporation.
-Having a corporation is what protects council/chapter leaders from personal liability should there be a claim against the council or chapter.
+Having a corporation is what protects state/chapter leaders from personal liability should there be a claim against the state council (or chapter).

 In most states, corporations must file an annual report to remain in good standing.
 In some states the report must be filed annually.
 Other states may have biennial filing requirements.
-The filing may be submitted to the secretary of state, department of corporations or similar entity in your state of incorporation.
+The filing may be submitted to the Secretary of State, Department of Corporations, or similar entity of your state of incorporation.
 Your attorney can provide direction for the filing requirements in your state.
 A filing fee usually is required to be sent with the form.
 Failure to file the report timely can lead to a loss of good standing status and eventual dissolution of the corporation.